F5Networks/f5-azure-arm-templates/experimental/ha-avset/existing_stack/README.md

 ### Service Principal Authentication
-This solution requires read-only access to the VM Scale Set information to determine how the BIG-IP cluster should be configured as a result of the dynamics of new BIG-IP VEs being scaled up/down.
-The most efficient and security-conscious way to handle this is to utilize Azure service principal authentication for all the reasons service principals are utilized instead of a user account.
+This solution requires access to the Azure API to determine how the BIG-IP's should be configured.
+The most efficient and security-conscious way to handle this is to utilize Azure service principal authentication, for all the typical security reasons.
 The following provides information/links on the options for configuring a service principal within Azure if this is the first time it is needed in a subscription.

-_Ensure that however the creation of the service principal occurs to verify it only has read access and limit it as much as possible prior to this template being deployed and used by the VM scale set within the resource group selected(new or existing)._
+_Ensure that however the creation of the service principal occurs to verify it only has minimum required access based on the solutions need(read vs read/write) prior to this template being deployed and used by the solution within the resource group selected(new or existing)._

 The end result should be possession of a client(application) ID, tenant ID and service principal secret that can login to the same subscription this template will be deployed into.
 Ensuring this is fully functioning prior to deploying this ARM template will save on some troubleshooting post-deployment if the service principal is in fact not fully configured.